The Art of War is considered one of the classic books on military strategy.

 - Attack by Fire

 There are five ways to use fire – burn personnel, burn stores, burn equipment, burn arsenals and use incendiary missiles.

-If a fire has caused chaos in enemy’s camp then that situation must be exploited.
+If a fire has caused chaos in the enemy’s camp then that situation must be exploited.

 An angry state or resentful general should not go into a fight => enlightened ruler is prudent and good general is warned against rash action.

 The only way to acquire foreknowledge is through secret agents.
 There are five sorts of secret agents – native, inside, doubled, expendable and living.
 None should know about each other.